What Is Normal Aging? Signs & Changes

 However, old people are good at problem-solving as they have experience.

-Ageing is a universal process.
-But ageing shows up differently in different people.
+Aging is a universal process.
+But aging shows up differently in different people.
 Some people may be living an active and vibrant life in their 80s, while others might be facing challenges in their 60s.

 Genetic